 Because somewhere in Maud's damaged mind lies the answer to an unsolved seventy-year-old mystery.
 One everyone has forgotten about.

 Everyone, except Maud . . .

-Shortlisted for the National Book Awards Popular Fiction Book 2014
+Shortlisted for National Book Awards Popular Fiction Book

-Shortlisted for the National Book Awards New Writer of the Year 2014
+Shortlisted for National Book Awards New Writer of the Year

 'A thrillingly assured, haunting and unsettling novel, I read it at a gulp' Deborah Moggach, author of The Best Exotic Marigold Hotel